alirezabj/Part3-Exercise3/README.md

 ##### readShape() Method

 The original code used repeated lines that read types, read points, then stored them into Object[].
+Addtionaly, reading input and constructing shapes was mixed with the rest of the logic.

 Now we only do these steps once in a dedicated method.
 We also don’t store points into an Object[] since we directly create a shape object of the right type.